St Joseph’s Primary School - O'Connor

 Breaktime Clubs

 Each day there are breaktime clubs that students can join to build new friendships and to foster some personal interests.
 Please feel free to print the timetable out and remind your child/ren to come along.
-Thank you to our wonderful Classroom Support Staff who are facilitating many of these clubs.
+Thank you to our wonderful teachers and Classroom Support Staff who are facilitating many of these clubs.

 Happy Families